Seven Springs (Enfield, Virginia)

 Seven Springs, situated on the Mehixen Swamp near the Pamunkey River in upper King William County, Virginia, is an historic home.
 Set in rolling farm country near the town of Manquin, the property lies within a community rich in colonial, revolutionary, and civil war history.

 History

-Early History
+Early history

-The plantation was owned and likely built for Captain George Dabney I where he served as the first commission of the peace and later sheriff in 1715.
+The brick manor house was owned, and likely built, for Captain George Dabney I, where he served as the first commission of the peace and later sheriff in 1715.
 The initial acreage was one of several land grants the family received from King William III in 1701.

 The manor house is believed to have been built circa 1725–1740, and remained in the Dabney family until 1802, when ownership transferred to Captain Yancey Lipscomb.
 In 1822, it was sold to Thomas Broaddus Puller, where it stayed within the Puller and Atkinson families until 1940.

 Restoration

 After many years of neglect, the home was purchased by H.D.
 Moffett in 1967, who began its restoration.
 Mr. Harry H. Coon and his wife Alma of Glenview, Illinois, meticulously completed the restoration with guidance from the Colonial Williamsburg Foundation.
 Today, a compound of offices, barns and carriage houses join the original manor house and caretakers house to re-create the tight, campus-style layout typical of colonial farms.